 There is no hard and fast rule for which hand to wear a sliding mitt on.
 It's for whichever hand you feel most comfortable sliding with.

 In the real world, we typically see players use sliding mitts on their dominant hand.

 Again, we ask players to simply use it on the hand they feel most comfortable with.

 Rules for Using Sliding Mitts

 There are many different leagues in baseball and softball, and specific rules may vary by league.

-Interestingly, in Major League Baseball, there are no rules about sliding mitts.
+Interestingly, in Major League Baseball, there are no rules about using a baseball sliding glove.
 In fact, it's one of the more noticeable gaps in the MLB's rule book.

 At this point, we are not aware of any league rules regulating the design, size or permissibility of sliding mitts.